 Environmental markets are intended to generate economic alternatives that benefit communities, companies and governments, in order to conserve biodiversity, improve water quality, fix carbon, among other activities.
-This diagnosis contributes to understanding the magnitude and potential of these markets, as well as allowing the identification of bottlenecks and opportunities related to the flow of private and public resources towards effective conservation.
+This diagnosis contributes to understanding the magnitude and potential of these markets, besides allowing the identification of bottlenecks, along with the opportunities related to the flow of private and public resources towards effective conservation.
 The study was carried out from the information supplied and compiled with environmental authorities, control entities, private companies, unions, research institutes, non-governmental organizations and specialists.

 Mariana Sarmiento, Eduardo del Valle, Alfredo Navas, Wayne White, Terry Anderson, Santiago Pinzón, Alexis López - TERRASOS SAS - 2016.

-Terrasos developed the Operational Manual for the first Habitat Bank in the country.
-This research aims to disclose a new way of carrying out biodiversity compensation.
-Activities of ecosystem preservation, improvement or restoration are carried out in the Habitat Bank.
-The Habitat Bank of Meta is located in the municipality of San Martín de los Llanos in the department of Meta, in the sub-basin of the Metica River.
-Its extension is approximately 1,500 hectares and includes Natural Forests and Orinoquia Savannas.
+Terrasos developed the Operational Manual of the first Habitat Bank in the country.
+This research aims to disseminate a new way of making environmental compensations.
+In the Habitat Bank, actions are carried out to preserve, improve or restore ecosystems.
+The Habitat Bank - Meta - is located in the municipality of San Martín de los Llanos in the department of Meta, in the sub-basin of the Metica River.
+Its area is approximately 1,500 hectares and includes Natural Forests and Orinoquia Savannahs.
 This project has been built with international and national experts.
-The international team has an experience of more than twenty years in biodiversity offsets schemes under payment for performance.
+The international team has more than twenty years of experience in environmental compensation schemes under payment-by-results modalities.

 Infographics: Towards a system of habitat banks in Colombia